MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 Also by default, RevoScaleR uses your working directory to store the file.
 You can use the open source R command to get its location: `getwd()`.
 You can use `setwd` to change it.
 Or you can specify the path, as we've done here.

 At this point, the object is created, but the XDF file won't exist until you run **rxImport**.
-To confirm: `file.exists(myxdf)`.
+To test whether the file exists, enter this command: `file.exists(myxdf)`.

 ### Create an XDF

-**rxImport** requires an **inData** and an **outFile** (but only if you want an XDF).
+**rxImport** requires **inData** and  **outFile** (but only if you want an XDF).
 Since you have both, you are ready to run the command:

     rxImport(inData = mysourcedata, outFile = myxdf)

-**rxImport** creates the file, builds and populates columns for each variable in the dataset, and then precomputes metadata for each variable and the XDF as a whole.
+**rxImport** creates the file, builds and populates columns for each variable in the dataset, and then computes metadata for each variable and the XDF as a whole.

 Output returned from this operation is as follows: